 Fado is a sad and heart-touching style of folk music typically sung by common people and passed on through generations.

 Portuguese shoes walk the world and parade at some of the biggest stages.
 Rihanna’s shoe assortment for her River Island collection was produced in Portugal.
 The royal sister, Pippa Middleton, and her mother, both wore Portuguese made shoes for the royal wedding.

 The Portuguese footwear industry with its stylishness is signified as the sexiest industry in Europe.

 A surfer’s paradise, it is often said that Portugal boasts 364 days a year of surf!

 Some of the largest and best waves in the world can be seen off the coast of Portugal, at Nazaré.

-Portugal is also home to the largest artificial underwater park and reef in Europe, the Ocean Revival Underwater Park.
+Don’t forget to pack your scuba gear – Portugal is home to the largest artificial underwater park and reef in Europe, the Ocean Revival Underwater Park.